Sameer Hinduja: Education

-Professional Life
+Professional life

-Hinduja has given talks nationally and internationally on a number of topics that deal with the prevention of, and response to, youth technology abuse and misuse.
-Specific events include keynotes or keynote panels for the RSA, the World Anti-Bullying Forum, the International Bullying Prevention Association, Australia’s eSafety Conference, and the Association for Middle Level Education.
+Hinduja has given talks nationally and internationally on a number of topics that deal with the prevention of, and response to, youth technology abuse and misuse, and focuses on supporting youth mental health and well-being through research-based practices.
+Specific events include keynotes or keynote panels for the RSA, the National Institute of Health, UNESCO, the World Bank, the National PTA, the World Anti-Bullying Forum, the International Bullying Prevention Association, Australia's eSafety Office, and the Association for Middle Level Education.
 Hinduja has also testified in 2018 on cyberbullying and school safety in front of the United States Attorney General and the Department of Education, Health and Human Services, and Homeland Security and has presented on School Safety and Violence Prevention at a 2015 Congressional Briefing.
 His work involves original data collection from tweens and teens primarily in the United States but also across the world, and is also informed by partnerships with non-profits, media companies, and social media platforms.
 With his research partner Dr. Justin W. Patchin, he co-directs the Cyberbullying Research Center.
-The mission of the Center is to contribute evidence-based insight into the challenges children confront online every day.
-The Center's work has empowered youth and adults around the world to get the most out of their online experiences by minimizing potential harms and maximizing benefits.
+The mission of the center is to contribute evidence-based insight into the challenges children confront online every day.
+The center's work has empowered youth and adults around the world to get the most out of their online experiences by minimizing potential harms and maximizing benefits.